dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 #### Setting current or original values from the database

-The current or original values of aN entity can be updated with the latest values from the database by calling <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.GetDatabaseValues> or <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.GetDatabaseValuesAsync%2A> and using the returned object to set current or original values, or both.
+The current or original values of an entity can be updated with the latest values from the database by calling <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.GetDatabaseValues> or <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.GetDatabaseValuesAsync%2A> and using the returned object to set current or original values, or both.
 For example:

 <!--
         var databaseValues = context.Entry(blog).GetDatabaseValues();